 Grafikens Hus is a museum and a meeting place for contemporary printmaking, situated in Södertälje, Sweden.
 Our mission is to make the graphic arts and printmaking accessible to as many different people as possible.
 We want to examine printmaking as an art form and explore its boundaries, so as to take it forwards into the future.
-Through an innovative educational programme, we want to invite audiences to experience printmaking in new and different ways.
+Through an innovative educational program, we want to invite audiences to experience printmaking in new and different ways.
 Driven by an ongoing curiosity, we follow everything that happens within the graphic arts and printmaking today – in Sweden as well as internationally.

 The museum was founded in 1996, as a result of several years of intensive work aimed at creating a centre for the graphic arts in Sweden.
 Led mainly by the Swedish artists Philip von Schantz, Nils G Stenqvist and Björn Lindroth, their shared vision was to create a place where visitors could go to experience contemporary graphic arts; to make artworks themselves and even to acquire art.
 This is a vision that the museum still upholds today.
 Throughout the years, the museum has produced a number of large exhibitions, with artists ranging from newly examined students from Sweden’s art colleges, to well known Swedish and international names, such as Linn Fernström, Pablo Picasso, Jesper Waldersten, Joan Miró, Lena Cronqvist, Lars Lerin, Karin Mamma Andersson and Jockum Nordström.